REARVIEW 0.3.1, show-off release

 Rearview is still in development so there is nothing really advanced here, you can also have a look at http://rearview.sourceforge.net/features.shtml, for a list which is hopefully up to date.

-1. Geometry input:
+- Geometry input:

-rearview-treegen reads the .xml map file and turns it into an octree of voxels with an iterative scanconversion algorithm which finds the minimal voxel hull for the described objects.
+reads the .xml map file and turns it into an octree of voxels with an iterative scanconversion algorithm which finds the minimal voxel hull for the described objects.
 You may specify the number of threads to use for that, if rearview has been compiled with threading.
 The number of Threads is currently limited to 8, since the job is split into the eight octants of the root node.
-This could be extended by using the bounding boxes of the objects, but the threaded version uses much more memory and is therefore disabled by default.
+This could be extended by using the bounding boxes of the objects, but the threaded version uses much more memory and is therefore disabled by default.- Lighting:

-1. Render Modes:
+- Render Modes:

 (0) Sampling the image plane with blue noise, get motion blur